-- a. origination and booking of business - b. provision of systems and processes to support (a) - c. management of capital and balance sheet, financial & regulatory reporting
+a. origination and booking of business

+b. provision of systems and processes to support (a)

+c. management of capital and balance sheet, financial & regulatory reporting

-To ensure risks are effectively managed, first LOD may develop policies and standards for use within the unit or Bank-wide.
+To ensure risks are effectively managed, first line unit (or its sub-unit) may develop policies and standards for use within the unit or Group-wide.
+Ownership of risk policies and standards does not automatically mean that the unit (or sub-unit) is a second line.